bioinfodlsu/phage-host-prediction/README.md

 <img src="https://github.com/bioinfodlsu/phage-host-prediction/blob/main/figure.png?raw=True" alt="Teaser Figure" width = 800>

 ## Project Structure
 The [`experiments`](https://github.com/bioinfodlsu/phage-host-prediction/tree/main/experiments) folder contains the files and scripts for running our model and reproducing our results.
-Additional (large) requisite files can be downloaded following the instructions provided in the Jupyter notebooks.
+Note that additional (large) files have to be downloaded (or generated) following the instructions in the Jupyter notebooks.

 ### Directories